awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-internet.md

 **To implement this configuration**

-1. Ensure that the security group that you'll use for the Client VPN endpoint allows inbound and outbound traffic to and from the internet\.
-To do this, add inbound and outbound rules that allow traffic to and from 0\.0\.0\.0/0 for HTTP and HTTPS traffic\.
+1. Ensure that the security group that you'll use for the Client VPN endpoint allows outbound traffic to the internet\.
+To do this, add outbound rules that allow traffic to 0\.0\.0\.0/0 for HTTP and HTTPS traffic\.

 1. Create an internet gateway and attach it to your VPC\.
 For more information, see [Creating and Attaching an Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#Add_IGW_Attach_Gateway) in the *Amazon VPC User Guide*\.